Mike Quade: Managerial career

 After retiring as a player, Quade was named the manager of the Macon Pirates, who he managed in 1985 and 1986.
 He managed the Rockford Expos in 1989 and 1990, the Harrisburg Senators in 1991 and 1992, the Ottawa Lynx in 1993, the Scranton/Wilkes-Barre Red Barons in 1994 and 1995, the West Michigan Whitecaps in 1996, the Huntsville Stars in 1997, the Edmonton Trappers in 1998, the Vancouver Canadians in 1999, and the Iowa Cubs in 2003–06.

-Quade was the Minor League Manager of the Year in 1991 with the Harrisburg Senators and 1993 with the Ottawa Lynx.
+Quade was the Minor League Manager of the Year in 1991 with the Harrisburg Senators and in 1993 with the Ottawa Lynx.
 In 1997, he managed the West Michigan Whitecaps to a league championship and the Águilas Cibaeñas to win the Caribbean World Series.
 He managed the Vancouver Canadians to victory in the 1999 AAA World Series.

-In November 1999, Quade managed a team of minor leaguers representing the United States to a Fourth place finish at the IBAF International Cup held in Sydney, Australia.
+In November 1999, he managed a team of minor leaguers representing the United States to a fourth-place finish at the IBAF International Cup held in Sydney, Australia.

-Quade also served as the first base coach of the Oakland Athletics between 2000 and 2002 as well as on the Chicago Cubs bench staff during the 2003 playoff run.
+Quade also served as the first base coach of the Oakland Athletics between 2000 and 2002 and was on the Chicago Cubs bench staff during the 2003 playoff run.

 Quade won his 1,000th game as a minor league manager on April 18, 2004.
 During July of the 2006 season, Quade substituted for then Cubs third base coach Chris Speier.
 Speier was out for three games of third base/coaching duties because of a DUI.

 In October 2006, Quade was named one of the five finalists for the 2007 Chicago Cubs managerial opening.
 Quade, along with AA manager Pat Listach, were two Cubs minor league candidates interviewed for the job opening.
 Instead, Lou Piniella came out of retirement to accept the job.
 Quade was subsequently promoted to serve as the third base coach for the Cubs.

 Quade was promoted to serve as interim manager of the Cubs after Piniella's sudden retirement on August 22, 2010.
 On October 19, the "interim" label was removed from his job title, and he was given a two-year contract with a club option for a third year to remain as manager of the Cubs.
-On November 2, 2011, however, Quade was terminated as manager by Theo Epstein, Cubs president of baseball operations.
+However, on November 2, 2011, Quade was terminated as manager by Theo Epstein, Cubs president of baseball operations.

 In 2013, the New York Yankees hired Quade as a roving outfield and baserunning instructor.